-2.2 Designated Safeguarding Leads
+2.2 Designated Safeguarding Lead (DSL)

 The Governing Board ensures that an appropriate member of the Senior Leadership Team is appointed to the role of DSL.
-Our DSL is Ms Claire Phelps (Deputy Head Pastoral).
+Our DSL is Mr Michael Keeley (Head of Operations).
 The DSL and Deputy DSLs take lead responsibility for child protection and wider safeguarding in the School.
 This includes online safety, and understanding our filtering and monitoring processes on School devices and School networks to keep pupils safe online.